SASIN83/musicgen/README.md

 Training will take a while depending on the length and number of songs used If you get an error of the following form:
 Error allocating X bytes of device memory (out of memory).
 Driver report Y bytes free and Z bytes total you must adjust the parameters in train.py - specifically, decrease the batch_size to something smaller.
 If you still have out of memory errors, you can also decrease the hidden_dims parameter in train.py and generate.py, although this will have a significant impact on the quality of the generated music.
+Or you can allocate your swap memory from dynamic to manual(in windows follow steps given below)

+a.
+Go to Advanced System Settings
+b.
+Then go to Performance Setting
+c.
+Select Advanced
+d.
+Change Virtual Memory and uncheck Automatically manage paging
+e. then add custom size as per requirement in MB

 # Step 3.
 Generation
 After you've finished training your model, it's time to generate some music!